apache/servicemix4-features/assemblies/apache-servicemix-jbi/src/main/filtered-resources/README.txt

   Uses CXF to create a web service enabled for WS-ReliableMessaging, and exposes it through the OSGi HTTP service.

-- cxf-ws-security
+- cxf-ws-security-osgi
-  Uses CXF to create a web service enabled for WS-Security, and exposes it through the OSGi HTTP service.
-It includes a custom CallbackHandler implementation to show you how to implement your own authentication logic.
+  Create a web service with CXF using WS-SECURITY and expose it through the OSGi HTTP Service, then it will leverage cxf JAASLoginInterceptor to authenticate against karaf default jaas configuration.

+- cxf-ws-security-blueprint
+  Create a web service with CXF using WS-SECURITY and blueprint configuration, and expose it through the OSGi HTTP
+  Service, then it will leverage cxf JAASLoginInterceptor to authenticate against karaf default jaas configuration.

 Karaf examples